 The through-hole technique worked like this; the components were attached to the board by inserting the 'lead' of an element into individual holes.
 As expected, this was slow, and many flaws and defects arose as a result.
 But with the surface mount technology, the leads were glued onto pads on the surface of the PCB.

 Image 3: PCB Prototypes

 What do you call those lines that run along the surface of the PCB?
 Well, here's what they are not wires.
 Maybe you are thinking,

 "Most electronic devices transmit energy via wires unless it is a wireless device."
 Yes, this is correct.
 However, the PCB is not like most devices/pieces of technology that you're used to.

-PCBs stands out in this regard.
+PCBs stand out in this regard.
 They use copper traces instead of copper wires to facilitate the flow of electrons.
-The significant advantage of using a path rather than the wire is that the PCB ends up being much smaller.
+The significant advantage of using a path rather than the wire is that the PCB is much smaller.
 It is because the traces are flat, and they do not take up much space.
 Also, at the time, it was beneficial because the use of hints meant that through-hole technology could be used to transfer a hole in the circuit board.